Settings file#

 output#

 Maps each camera to an HDMI connector.
-Use -1
+Use -1 for automatic selection.

 "output": {